Raini ($RAINI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Raini Historical Price

-According to the latest data gathered on Raini live price page, the current price of Raini is 0USD.
-The circulating supply of Raini($RAINI) is 486.36M $RAINI , giving it a market capitalization of $189.60K.
+According to the latest data gathered on Raini live price page, the current price of Raini is 0.0051183USD.
+The circulating supply of Raini($RAINI) is 486.36M $RAINI , giving it a market capitalization of $2.49M.

 The Raini Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $RAINI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.